Aravsria/Price-Manipulation-in-the-Canadian-Grocery-Sector/README.md

 The repo is structured as:

+-   `simulated_data.csv` contains the simulated data
--   `data/hammer-4-raw.csv` contains the raw data as obtained from Jacobfilipp.com/hammer/
+-   `raw_data.csv` contains the raw data as obtained from Jacobfilipp.com/hammer/
 -   `cleaned_price_data.parquet` contains the cleaned analysis dataset that was constructed
 -   `models` contains a fitted model
 -   `other` contains details about LLM usage and sketches
 -   `paper` contains the paper
 -   `scripts` contains the python scripts used to work with the dataset and perform various tasks

-* A Google Drive link to the data folder has been placed in the '/data' for the time being since all files are over 25MB and cannot be uploaded directly to GitHub
+* A Google Drive link to the data folder has been placed in `data` for the time being since all files are over 25MB and cannot be uploaded directly to GitHub

 ## 💬 LLM Usage
 Aspects of the project (albeit negligible) involved the use of ChatGPT 4.0 for ideas generation.
 This is documented in other/llm_usage/usage.txt